 Development AWS

 She chooses “Production AWS”.
-The GP now makes a GET request to the URL (https://prod-aws.serviceprovider.com/fastfed/iga)stored in the “href” value for the matching record with that title.
+The GP now makes a GET request to the URL (https://prod-aws.serviceprovider.com/fastfed)stored in the “href” value for the matching record with that title.
 This returns the SP’s governance metadata.